An MPEG standard used especially for digitally transmitting music over the Internet.

 (MPEG-1 Audio Layer III) The audio compression technology that revolutionized digital music (see "MP3 Shook Up the Industry" below).
 Derived from the audio sections of the MPEG-1 and MPEG-2 video specifications, MP3 compresses CD-quality sound by a factor of roughly 10, while retaining most of the original fidelity.
 For example, a 40MB CD track is turned into approximately a 4MB MP3 file.
-See CD-DA.MP3 files are played on the computer via media player software, such as Apple's iTunes and Microsoft's Windows Media Player, as well as in countless iPods and other handheld players (see digital music player).
-MP3 sound quality cannot fully match the original CD, and true audiophiles complain bitterly, but millions of people consider it "good enough" because they can pack thousands of songs into a tiny pocket-sized device.Ripping/ImportingConverting a digital audio track from a music CD to the MP3 format (or other audio format) is called "ripping" or "importing," and this conversion function is built into iTunes, Windows Media Player and other jukebox software.
-Stand-alone rippers are also available.
-Bit Rates Are ImportantWhile 128 Kbps is considered the norm for MP3 files, MP3s can be ripped to bit rates up to 320 Kbps.
-The higher the bit rate, the better the sound and the larger the file.
-There are variations of MP3 as well as other widely used audio formats (see codec examples).
+See CD-DA.MP3 files are played on the computer via media player software, such as iTunes and Windows Media Player, as well as in iPods and audio equipment (see digital music player).
+MP3 sound quality cannot fully match the original CD, and true audiophiles complain bitterly, but millions of people consider it "good enough" because they can pack thousands of songs into a tiny pocket-sized device.Ripping/ImportingConverting a digital audio track from a music CD to the MP3 format (or other audio format) is called "ripping" or "importing," and this conversion function is built into iTunes, Windows Media Player and other jukebox software.Bit Rates Are ImportantWhile 128 Kbps is considered the norm for MP3 files, MP3s can be ripped to bit rates up to 320 Kbps.
+The higher the rate, the better the sound and larger the file.
+There are variations of MP3 and other widely used audio formats (see codec examples).
 See high-resolution audio, MP3 VBR and mp3PRO.

 MP3 Shook Up the IndustryBy the end of the 1990s, music fans discovered that a CD song title converted to MP3 would still sound pretty good even though it was only 1/10th the size of the original CD track.
 Smaller files meant faster downloading.
 At an average of 4MB, it took less than 15 minutes to download a file over an analog dial-up modem.
 With a broadband connection on a college campus, it took seconds.MP3 created a worldwide auditioning system for new musicians who could freely distribute their music to gain an audience.
 It also let people swap copyrighted titles with impunity.
 File sharing services such as the original Napster and Kazaa made it a global phenomenon, and the record industry went into a frenzy over violations of its copyrights (see Napster).
 Today, copyrighted MP3 files are still shared over the Internet; however, online music stores, including the resurrected Napster, sell songs legally and successfully.
 See peer-to-peer network and DRM.Developed in GermanyMP3 was developed in the late 1980s by the Fraunhofer Institute in Germany.
-It uses perceptual audio coding to compress the data by eliminating frequencies that would not normally be heard because they overlap and cancel each other.
+Released in 1993, MP3 uses perceptual audio coding to compress the data by eliminating frequencies that would not normally be heard because they overlap and cancel each other.
 See ID3 tag, audioblog, podcast, iPod, AAC, codec examples, perceptual audio coding and cuckoo egg.